Reduce, Reuse, Recycle

 Who remembers August 2007?
-That was the month the big recession began, caused by the banking crisis.
+I know it's a long time ago but itmwas the month the big recession began, caused by the banking crisis.
 It was a worrying time.
-Lots of people were being made redundant and I feared for my job.
+I was working at the time and feared for my job.
 The better half, who runs his own firm, was, rather nervously, telling this joke: “How do you start a small business?”
 The reply, “Buy a big one.
 And wait.”

 I spent days with my calculator, number-crunching, to see if I could manage if I were made redundant.
 I worked out that if only I could live a frugal life and the dearly beloved would shove a few quid into my piggy bank every week, I could just about keep my head above water.
 Unfortunately, he was rather relying on my pension to keep him in his old age.
 I knew I should have married a rich man.